jenkinsci/docker-build-publish-plugin/README.md

 A Dockerfile is a convenient way to express build instructions.

-As the Beatles sand, all you need is Dockerfile, and love.
+As the Beatles sang, all you need is Dockerfile, and love.
 If you have a Dockerfile in the root of your project, then no further configuration is needed.

 ## Usage